The Secret of Why Journal Writing Works!

 You're upset but don't feel like reaching out.
-So you keep to those feelings to yourself or shove them aside.
+You keep to those feelings to yourself or shove them aside.
 But those feelings don't go away.

 This is the perfect time to try writing.
-It's a quick way to vent and you don't have to worry about the other person's reaction.
+It's a quick way to vent and not worry about the other person's reaction.

 Feelings aren't fun.

 If feelings weren't considered important, you probably learned to ignore them.
 But eventually they leak out because you can't hold them in anymore.That's when they start to cause relationship problems like resentment and unspoken hurt.

 When you can get to the root of the problem quickly, you feel empowered.
 You can face your past and start to heal.
 Writing does that.

 How Writing Helps

 The next time you feel upset get out a notebook.
 Start writing whatever thoughts come to mind.

 Don't worry about the grammar or spelling because it'll slow you down.
 Writing is about expressing yourself freely without hesitation.
 Don't think about it too much.